apache/doris/docs/en/getting-started/data-partition.md

 ### Column Definition

 Here we only use the AGGREGATE KEY data model as an example.
-See the [Doris Data Model] (./data-model-rollup.md) for more data models.
+See the [Doris Data Model](./data-model-rollup.md) for more data models.

 The basic type of column can be viewed by executing `HELP CREATE TABLE;` in mysql-client.